-The Scottish Poetry Collection contains over 12,000 volumes and brings together all editions of the works of Scottish poets, as well as anthologies, biographies and critical and historical studies.
+The Scottish Poetry Collection at The Mitchell Library contains over 12,000 volumes and brings together all editions of the works of Scottish poets, as well as anthologies, biographies and critical and historical studies.
 The Collection has its own separate catalogue.

 Gardyne donation, a collection of about 400 volumes and pamphlets with some interesting specimens of Glasgow and other early provincial printing and some manuscripts